A natural and fruitful way to cure sinusitis infection at home

 The bladder 2 (BL2)

-These points are located at the starting of the eyelid.
+These points are located at the start of the eyebrows

 Slide and release the pressure between the tiny hollow of the nose and eyebrows.